informatica-unica/lip/README.md

 1. Install [Docker Desktop](https://docs.docker.com/get-started/get-docker/).
 1. Lastly, install [Visual Studio Code](https://code.visualstudio.com/Download).

-#### [Windows users] Start WSL and check for git
+#### [Windows users only] Start and configure WSL

 _Skip this section if you don't use Windows._

-Hit the `Win + S` and search for "WSL" or "Ubuntu", the first result should open a pitch-black window with white text on it.
+Hit the keys `Win + S` and search for "WSL" or "Ubuntu".
+Clicking the first result should open a pitch-black window with white text on it.

-Read it carefully, and make sure you understand it.
+Read it carefully, and make sure you understand it as you go through the initialization procedure.

-Go through the initialization procedure, which will ask you to enter a username and a password for your account.
+It will eventually ask you to enter a username and a password for your account.
+Note these down.

+#### Install git

+From now on we will be working solely on the command line of a Linux shell.
+If you're on Windows, that means you're going to be typing commands within a WSL shell running Ubuntu.
+Otherwise, as a Linux or macOS user, you're going to be using your OS's native shell.

-The default Linux distribution that is shipped with WSL already comes with `git` pre-installed, but it doesn't hurt to check:
+Many commercial Linux distributions, including the one shipped with WSL, already come with `git` preinstalled, but it doesn't hurt to check:

 ```
 git --version
 ```

-If that command fails, then you must install `git` on WSL.
-On the default distro, it boils down to the two commands:
+If that command fails, then you must [install `git`](https://git-scm.com/downloads/linux) on your system.
+On Debian and Ubuntu, it boils down to the two commands:

 ```
 sudo apt update